flipperdevices/flipperzero-firmware/README.md

 # Flipper Wire Tester
-This is a simple Flipper Zero app that tests if a wire is continuous.
+This is a simple Flipper Zero app that beeps if a wire is continuous.

 ![Screenshot](screen_1.png)